How to Buy Clones & Marijuana Plants

 - The stalk should be green or light brown, not purple or dark brown.

 - Look the entire clone over for any white or grey spots on the leaves or stalks.
 Powdery mildew if present, is usually going to be on the top side of a leaf or near the base of the stalk.
 Really take your time and look thoroughly, powdery mildew can often be hard to spot.
+PM is very common on clones in California.
 Once you train your eyes to spot it though, you notice it easily.

 - Look under a couple of the leaves with a magnifying glass for any bugs.
 Take at least 20 seconds to let your eyes adjust to the magnifying glass and adequately analyze what you are looking at.
 Spider mites and a few other types of bugs prefer to hide on the underside of leaves.